python-gitlab/python-gitlab/docs/gl_objects/runners.rst

 .. note::

    A new runner registration workflow has been introduced since GitLab 16.0.
-This new workflow comes with a new API endpoint to create runner, which does not use registration tokens.
+This new workflow comes with a new API endpoint to create runners, which does not use registration tokens.

-   The new endpoint can be called using ``user.runners.create()``.
+   The new endpoint can be called using ``gl.user.runners.create() after authenticating with `gl.auth()```.

 Update a runner::